 • implementing projects of vital importance to the local community;

-• offering local residents opportunity to play a part in the growth of their community.
+• offering residents the opportunity to play a part in the growth of their community.

 Global philanthropy